tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

     Each time you commit changes to your repo, CloudCannon rebuilds the Jekyll files into the site that you see.

     {: .tip}
-    If you don't want to use Cloud Cannon to build your site, you can also use [GitHub Pages](https://pages.github.com/) to achieve a similar result.
+    If you don't want to use CloudCannon to build your site, you can also use [GitHub Pages](https://pages.github.com/) to achieve a similar result.
 GitHub Pages is also free.

 ## Doc Websites Using Jekyll